kuzzleio/kourou/README.md

   COLLECTION  Collection name

 OPTIONS
+  --api-key=api-key
+      Kuzzle user api-key

+  --as=as
+      Impersonate a user

+  --batch-size=batch-size
+      [default: 2000] Maximum batch size (see limits.documentsFetchCount config)

+  --editor
-  --api-key=api-key          Kuzzle user api-key --as=as                    Impersonate a user --batch-size=batch-size    [default: 2000] Maximum batch size (see limits.documentsFetchCount config) --editor                   Open an editor (EDITOR env variable) to edit the query before sending
+      Open an editor (EDITOR env variable) to edit the query before sending

+  --fields=fields
-  --fields=fields            [CSV format only] The fields to be included in the CSV export in dot-path format (e.g.
+      [CSV format only] The list of fields to be included in the CSV export in dot-path format.

-                             "myObject.myProperty.mySubProperty")
+      Example:
+      --fields oneField,anotherField,yetAnotherOne.nested.moarNested

+      Note that the '_id' field is always included in the CSV export.

+  --format=jsonl|kuzzle|csv
-  --format=jsonl|kuzzle|csv  [default: jsonl] "kuzzle" will export in Kuzzle format usable for internal fixtures,
-                             "jsonl" allows to import that data back with kourou, "csv" allows to import data into Excel (please, specify the fields to export using the --fields option).
+      [default: jsonl] "kuzzle" will export in Kuzzle format usable for internal fixtures, "jsonl" allows to import that data back with kourou, "csv" allows to import data into Excel (please, specify the fields to export using the --fields option).

+  --help
-  --help                     show CLI help
+      show CLI help

+  --host=host
-  --host=host                [default: localhost] Kuzzle server host
+      [default: localhost] Kuzzle server host

+  --password=password
-  --password=password        Kuzzle user password
+      Kuzzle user password

+  --path=path
-  --path=path                Dump root directory
+      Dump root directory

+  --port=port
-  --port=port                [default: 7512] Kuzzle server port
+      [default: 7512] Kuzzle server port

+  --protocol=protocol
-  --protocol=protocol        [default: ws] Kuzzle protocol (http or websocket)
+      [default: ws] Kuzzle protocol (http or websocket)

+  --query=query
-  --query=query              [default: {}] Only dump documents matching the query (JS or JSON format)
+      [default: {}] Only dump documents matching the query (JS or JSON format)

+  --ssl
-  --ssl                      Use SSL to connect to Kuzzle
+      Use SSL to connect to Kuzzle

+  --username=username
-  --username=username        [default: anonymous] Kuzzle username (local strategy)
+      [default: anonymous] Kuzzle username (local strategy)

 EXAMPLES
   kourou collection:export nyc-open-data yellow-taxi